THE KENDRICK PLEDGE

 We, the students, staff and friends of Kendrick School, pledge to uphold the values of friendship, kindness and respect.
 We promise to stand against prejudice, ignorance and injustice in all its forms, promoting the values of equality, tolerance and justice for all.

-Kendrick is a forward looking school and grasps the opportunities that present themselves.
+Kendrick is a forward-looking school that grasps the opportunities that present themselves.
 A love of learning is at the heart of Kendrick with a strong emphasis on high quality teaching.
-The curriculum is organised to meet the needs of all students and is regularly reviewed.
-All staff are hardworking and dedicated to the school; teaching staff are specialists and experts in their field and are committed to achieving the best for their students.
-Students are bright, enthusiastic and curious and have a love of learning.
+The curriculum is organised to meet the needs of all students and is engaging, rich and ambitious.
+All staff are hardworking and dedicated; students are bright, enthusiastic and curious, they love being at their school.

-As well as the formal curriculum, students at Kendrick enjoy a rich and varied extracurricular education.
-The House System provides opportunities for healthy competition with numerous annual house events which are key activities in the school year.
-Many of the House events are coordinated by the Kendrick Student Leadership Team and House Captains who work energetically with staff to support this vital community aspect of the school.
-School Council is an active student leadership group which discusses and drives change for the students.
+At Kendrick, students enjoy a rich and varied extracurricular education.
+The House System provides opportunities for healthy competition with numerous annual house events, which are key activities in the school year.
+Kendrick Student Leaders work energetically and collaboratively with staff to support this vital community element of the school.
+In addition, we have a School Council, which discusses and drives change for students.

-As the Headteacher of Kendrick, my vision is to lead, inspire and make a difference to the lives of girls and young women.
+As the Headteacher of Kendrick, it is my vision to lead, inspire and make a difference to the lives of girls and young women.
 I believe passionately in girls’ education and know that Kendrick School affords its students the very best education there is.
-My commitment to the school is to safeguard the core values on which the school is based, extend the excellence of the school and always grasp the opportunities to secure its future.

 Ms Christine Kattirtzi

-Message from Jan Nowecki, Chair of the Governing Body
+Letter from Mr Keith Miller, Chair of the Governing Body

 Chairman of Governors